TPOK Jazz: 1970–1975

-During the 1970s Franco and TPOK Jazz consolidated their position as one of the two giants of Congolese popular music, along with Grand Kalle & l'African Jazz.
+During the 1970s, Franco and TPOK Jazz consolidated their position as one of the two giants of Congolese popular music, along with Grand Kalle & l'African Jazz.
 Many musical stars emerged from both of these bands.
 TPOK Jazz was staging concerts all over Africa, including places such as Chad and Sudan.
 The band's finances also improved tremendously.

-Franco brought on board the composer/vocalist Sam Mangwana, who has a Zimbabwean father and an Angolan mother, but was born and raised in Kinshasa, DRC.
+Franco brought on board the composer/vocalist Sam Mangwana, born in Kinshasa, DRC to Angolan parents.
 He spoke English, Lingala, French and Portuguese, along with a number of other African languages.
 His recruitment energised the band and infuriated Afrisa, where he came from.

 In early 1970 Vicky Longomba, who was then acting as co-president of the band left.
 Mose Fan Fan, the band's flamboyant solo guitarist also left.
 Then Youlou Mabiala quit and formed Orchestre Somo Somo with Fan Fan.
-Soon after that Tshongo Bavon Marie Marie, Franco's biological brother died in an automobile accident.
+Soon after that Bavon Marie Marie, Franco's biological brother died in an automobile accident.
 The band fell upon hard times with low record sales and as sparsely attended concerts.
 Franco was grief-stricken and despondent and stopped playing music for some time.
 Upon his return, he recorded several songs in memory of his late brother.

 He then began to rebuild the band.
 This coincided with the restructuring of Congo by President Mobutu Sese Seko under the program of "L'Authenticite".
 The name of the country was changed from Congo-Kinshasa to Zaire.
 Franco adopted the names "L'Okanga La Ndju Pene Luambo Luanzo Makiadi".
 During this time, vocalist Mayaula Mayoni came on board, along with guitarists Mpundi Decca, Gege Mangaya, Michelino Mavatiku Visi and Thierry Mantuika.
 Franco then appointed Simaro Lutumba, as the chef d'orchestre.
 Sam Mangwana composed his hit Luka Mobali Moko around this time.

-In 1973 Josky Kiambukuta Londa, a seasoned composer and vocalist, joined the band.
+In 1973, Josky Kiambukuta Londa, a seasoned composer and vocalist, joined the band.
+That same year, TPOK Jazz toured East African countries such as Zambia and Tanzania for the first time.
+During one of their performances in Tanzania, an overly excited crowd caused a crush that killed two people.
 In 1974, Youlou Mabiala returned to TPOK Jazz.
 However, Sam Mangwana left and started a solo career in Côte d'Ivoire.
 Ndombe Opetum was recruited from Afrisa International to replace Mangwana.
 He came along with hornsman Empompo Loway.
 In 1975 Franco released yet another classic hit Bomba Bomba Mabe.